 HR leaders recognize that they should be using analytics to support decision making.
 However, how to do so is often a bit of a mystery.
+Discover common mistakes to avoid when starting an HR analytics function.

 Since many HR leaders don’t have a good sense of how to get value from analytics, they move it off their plate by passing it to the HR reporting team or to some newly hired data scientist.
 Not surprisingly, HR leaders are not familiar with the role the average HR professional plays in analytics so they don’t involve them at all.